devkilyungi/simple-age-calculator/README.md

 ### What I learned

 - How to validate HTML forms
-- How to animate numbers use setInterval
+- How to animate numbers using setInterval

 ## Acknowledgments